jupozuelo/Software-Engineering/README-Template.md

 Bubbles aims to seize this opportunity and automate bath taking by providing the necessary technology to prepare and adjust the user’s desires when taking a bath.
 The product is composed of an M5Stack that controls the water supply and a Web app where users can choose the temperature and quantity of bubbles.
 Most people disregard taking baths mainly because it is a time consuming process.
 With Bubbles, one can prepare their bath while commuting home or finishing their workout.
 Our motto is clear: do less, enjoy more.

+### Problem statement
+The bath running process has not kept up with the ‘smart home’ revolution.
+While most other aspects of our lives have seen significant automation bath takers are still required to manually run, guess and test baths.
+Temperature is inaccurately guessed and constant supervision is required to prevent incorrect temperatures or overrunning.
+Any mistakes often cause wasted water and heating energy, while the final result is so often far from perfect.

+### Example Stakeholders
+To demonstrate the utility of the service, the following stakeholders would benefit from the existence of a system like Bubbles.
+####User/Customer
+A technology welcoming customer would gain the efficiency and convenience of running their bath from afar.
+While on the way back home in the pouring rain, or from the user’s sofa just in another room, running a bath remotely is time saving and highly advantageous.
+By removing the human preparation aspect of running a bath, the user’s ideal bath can be recreated every time - not too hot, not too cold.
+The user only has to give the run command to create their perfect bath from saved presets in minutes.
+The user can also benefit from scheduled baths, a kind of routine automation that has been welcomed into the kitchen.
+The user will also know that their bath has been created without wasting any energy - by getting the bath right the first time you eliminate the risk of a wasteful rerun or a unsatsfactory tepid bath!

+####Plumbers & Technicians
+Plumbers and company technicians can benefit from the data that a bubble ‘smart’ bath produces.
+By introducing wifi enabled technology to the bathtub, plumbing issues and technical faults could be self-diagnosed by the system, saving repair time, avoiding unnecessary call outs and eliminating costly misdiagnosed repairs.

+####Third-party apps
+After the bath is run, third-parties can benefit from the exposure bubble can offer them.
+For example, music streaming services such as Spotify could be opened from the bubble app to introduce entertainment services to the bath experience.
+Similarly, to match the introduction of smart lighting in the home, ambient lighting apps could be linked into the bubble app.
+A wide variety of third party apps may wish to introduce their services into the bathing process, and Bubbles can be a perfect platform to give them exposure.

 ### Sections Overview
 The portfolio is composed of three main sections.
 Firstly, the system design section considers the architecture of the entire system and the design process to turn a paper prototype into a software environment.
 The second section details the implementation techniques and methods used to produce a working prototype.
 Lastly, the evaluation section will analyse the final prototype, as well as touch on future work and working practices during the project.